Saturday, December 09, 2006

 Fast forward to today....after 15 months worth of thinking, analyzing, searching....I no longer believe in a "connect the dots" theology.
 I look at Scriptures and find very few passages that talk about a specific plan for each of us...a connect the dot picture....the majority of references that talk about a "plan" are pointing out the uselessness of man and his plans.
 Instead, they usually focus on "God's purposes" instead of "God's plan".
 I also didn't find any passages where Jesus talks about a "plan" for each of us (feel free to point out passages that you find).

 My conclusion: I need to focus less on figuring out God' s plan for my life and more on God's purposes being accomplished in my life.
 I am not saying that God doesn't have a plan.
 I believe he did or does (insert prior to the fall type notions versus the sinful world) have a plan.
 However, it is not something I could comprehend.
 I liken it to the internet.
-If I could have a discussion with the inventor of the internet (which wasn't Al Gore) and I were to ask him "How does the internet work?"
+If I could have a discussion with the inventor of the internet and I were to ask him "How does the internet work?"
 I think he would look at me and know that there was no way I could understand the complexities of the millions of lines of code that it took to create the internet.
 So, I don't think he would even attempt to answer that question.
 Instead, I think he would focus on the purposes and benefits of the internet.
 Same thing with God.
 Yes, there are millions of lines of code...yes, God does understand them and know them for each one of us.
 Nope, I can't understand it.
 So, instead God tells me to focus on His purposes.
 He tells me trust Him, not understand Him.
 That's where I am at....trusting...not understanding...and I am ok with that...for now.

 Sunday, September 24, 2006